fd-col/fd-col.github.io/_posts/2023-03-01-Unity IVR emergency drills.md

 ### Step 9
-Ajust and optimaze certain hazards' features, like:
+Ajust and optimaze certain hazard features, like:
   - fire and smoke spread among time and space
   - damage inflicted on the player entering the source of damage
   - add audio sources to fire